 I like triathlon and I like to enjoy sports and competition.

-Of course, whenever you go out, you go out to win, but I always think that the important thing is not to achieve first place but to do everything in your power to achieve the maximum of you, if I am satisfied with my performance I am happy with the result, regardless of position.
+Of course, whenever you go out, you go out to win, but I always think that the important thing is not to achieve first place but to do everything in your power to achieve the maximum of you, if I am satisfied with my performance, I am happy with the result, no matter the position.

-I think it is very important above all to know how to enjoy the competition, and to be clear that being nervous, or under very high self pressure, we will perform less
+I think it is very important, above all, to know how to enjoy the competition, and to be clear that being nervous, or under great pressure, we are going to perform less

-After this interview, on Monday morning Victor del Corral, went to the High Performance Center of Madrid, CAR, to carry out different tests: electrocardiogram, echo cardiogram, anthropometry, plantar dynamics, locomotor system and stress test on a treadmill "The truth is that I think everything went well, the sensations have been good in the stress test, but for a few days to give me the results, I will not know for sure! "
+After this interview, on Monday morning Victor del Corral, went to the High Performance Center of Madrid, CAR, to perform different tests: electrocardiogram, echo cardiogram, anthropometry, plantar dynamics, locomotor system and treadmill stress test "The truth is that I think everything has gone well, the sensations have been good in the stress test, but until a few days after they give me the results, I won't know for sure! "

-We can only wish Victor good luck in his exploits and that he continue as before, reaping successes and enjoying the Triathlon.
+We can only wish Victor the best of luck in his exploits and that he continues as he has been up to now, reaping successes and enjoying the Triathlon.